Progress Monitoring and Curriculum-Based Measurement

 The gap between what CBM can do and what it typically does in schools reflects a predictable set of implementation errors.
 These are worth naming directly.

 Irregular scheduling.
 Collecting CBM every three to five weeks rather than weekly or biweekly produces too few data points for the four-point decision rule to function.
-Four consecutive points below the aimline requires four data points; if those are collected over 20 weeks, the student has spent 20 weeks in an intervention that may not be working.
+Four consecutive points below the aimline needs four data points.
+If these are collected over 20 weeks, the student has spent 20 weeks in an intervention that may not work.

 Graphing delays.
 Scoring probes but not graphing them for a week negates the formative purpose of the tool.
 The graph must be updated immediately after scoring so it can be used for planning.
 A stack of unplotted probes is an archive, not a monitoring system.